Delegate audit · paid · v1.0

 ServiceTitan AI Dispatch

-lowIncluded in ServiceTitan Pro tier (~$398-498/mo for the platform)Already in your stack if you're on ServiceTitan.
-Enable the dispatch board optimization features.
+lowIncluded in ServiceTitan Pro/Premium — base plans ~$398-$598/mo for shops this sizeAlready in your stack if you're on ServiceTitan.
+Enable the dispatch board AI features in settings.
 No new integration needed.

-Best for: Shops already on ServiceTitan who want scheduling intelligence without a new tool
+Best for: Shops already on ServiceTitan who want AI-assisted scheduling without a new tool

 Visit siteJobber

-Best for: Shops not yet on ServiceTitan looking for an all-in-one with better dispatch UX
+Best for: Shops not yet on ServiceTitan looking for a lighter-weight FSM with scheduling AI

 Visit site- Structure